PowerPointLabs/PowerPointLabs-Website/_docs/positions-lab.md

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_10.png" width="200">

-`Align Center` is the combination of both Align Horizontal and Align Vertical.
+`Align Center` is the combination of both **Align Horizontal** and **Align Vertical**.
 For the previous example, we could have used `Align Center` to achieve the same result we wanted in just one step.

 ### Aligning Radially